tpoisot/ms_evo_networks/maintext.md

 ## The good: biogeographic perspectives on coevolution

 TP -- GMTC, Nuismer models

+Since @thompson_geographic_2005 proposed the concept of a *geographic mosaic of selections*, that is the fact that selection varies across space as a function of local environmental conditions, the concepts of coevolution have been well understood in a spatial context. **REVIEW main concepts of GMTC**

+Emblematic systems: crossbills, yucca moth

 ## The bad: understanding network variation over space